Fractional Real Estate Investing: An Investor’s Guide

 It takes just seconds to sign up, and before you know it, you'll be investing in real estate as a fractional investor in no time.

 The answer to this question depends on who you decide to invest with.
-Some investors can buy fractional shares for as little as a dollar.
+Some investors can buy fractional shares or do initial investment for as little as a dollar.

 If you're looking to break into real estate investing but don't have the funds to buy it outright, fractional real estate can be the next best thing.
 Even if you have the capital to invest in real estate yourself, fractional investing diversifies your funds and helps you avoid a total loss should one property not perform well.